Q. What is the CiscoWorks Wireless LAN Solution Engine (WLSE)?

 A. CiscoWorks WLSE traces the switch port of the detected rogue access point.
 It provides an effective means of tracing rogue access points by monitoring and using the clients associated to rogue access points.
 When a switch port is traced, CiscoWorks WLSE can shut down the switch port, disabling the rogue from accessing the network.

-A. Auto-configuration facilitates automatic downloading of configurations to newly deployed access points and bridges based on customer-defined templates.
+A. Automatic configuration facilitates automatic downloading of configurations to newly deployed access points and bridges based on customer-defined templates.
 This simplifies and speeds up the deployment of new access points.
-CiscoWorks WLSE 2.11 introduces a deployment wizard that allows administrators to define their configuration policies for access points up front based on the location.
+CiscoWorks WLSE provides a deployment wizard that allows administrators to define their configuration policies for access points up front based on the location.
+With WLSE 2.12, device specific settings such as hostname, channel, and power can also be automatically applied when new access point gets plugged in.
 The wizard also simplifies and automates the setup for access-point-based WDS.
 CiscoWorks WLSE can automatically designate a primary and backup access-point-based WDS per subnet and automatically generate configurations and credentials.

-A. The network administrator can use the CiscoWorks WLSE deployment wizard to specify the access-point configuration policies and setup based on the location (subnet).
+A. The network administrator can use the CiscoWorks WLSE deployment wizard and specify the access-point configuration policies and setup based on the location (subnet).
 When the new access point boots, it receives the CiscoWorks WLSE information from the Dynamic Host Configuration Protocol (DHCP) server and downloads the default configuration.
 Specific configuration templates based on device type, subnet, and software version can be applied automatically on authorized access points.
+With WLSE 2.12, device specific settings such as hostname, channel, and power can also be automatically applied when new access point gets plugged in.

 Q. Can shared keys and other security parameters be configured using the auto-configuration feature?